Chemistry and Biochemistry

-About the programs
+- About the program

-- One chemistry faculty member also advises Augustana’s pre-pharmacy program, a degree program typically requiring two years of study at an undergraduate school followed by fours years at an accredited school of pharmacy.
-The curriculum for Augustana’s program focuses on chemistry, biology, mathematics, physics and coursework to build a strong liberal arts foundation.
+One faculty member also advises Augustana’s pre-pharmacy program, a degree program typically requiring two years of study at an undergraduate school followed by four years at an accredited school of pharmacy.
+The curriculum for Augustana’s program focuses on chemistry, biology, mathematics, physics and coursework to build strong liberal arts foundation.

 Christoper Kassl ’09, chemistry and German majors: